 Scalability testing allows developers to identify bugs and glitches before users do.
 This results in positive reviews and more potential for growth.

-We hope this article helped you understand how to build video streaming app.
+We hope this article helped you understand all the aspects of video streaming app architecture.
 These services can be divided into the backend, CDN, and the client.
 All requests from the client are handled in the cloud.
 Videos are transcoded into different formats for the best viewing experience.
 While all these are important, scalability is crucial for your app’s success.
-If you want to serve millions of users with your video streaming app development, you need to start planning now.
+If you want to serve millions of users with your video streaming app, you need to start planning now.
 The primary purpose of scalability is to push your app to its limits.